prototypefund/dark-crystal-protocol-specification/README.md

 ### Step 3 - Return shards

-Each custodian sends the shard they were holding to the new account.
-Ephemeral keypairs can be used to make it possible to later delete these shard messages.
+Each custodian decrypts the shard they are holding with their personal keypair, and re-encrypts it to the public key of the new account.
+It is then sent to the new account of the secret owner.

-- ***TODO:*** Explain more about ephemeral keys
+The nature peer to peer protocols make it difficult to delete data.
+If this is the case with the transport mechanism you are using, we recommend adding a second layer of encryption using an ephemeral keypair.
+This is a single-use keypair which can later be deleted to effectively delete these messages from the system.
+This will be explained in more detail in a separate document.

 - ***TODO:*** Explain safeguarding against sending shards to the wrong account.
 This is a hard problem.

 ### Step 3 - Decrypt shards

+The secret owner decrypts the shards they receive.

 ### Step 4 - Validate shards

 ![validated shards](./assets/validated-shards-sm.png)

-The signatures are validated with the original public key, proving that the returned shards are identical to those sent out.
+The signature of each shard is validated with the original public key, proving that the returned shards are identical to those sent out.

 ### Step 5 - Secret recovery